Policy & Frequently Asked Questions

-Why does the policy allow for flexibility in the Board Eligible Period for achieving initial certification, rather than establish one common length of time?
+Why do these policies allow for flexibility in the board eligible period for achieving initial certification, rather than establish one common length of time?

 An ABMS Member Board may waive the rule for candidates in instances of military deployment, acute illness or other individual instances.